VIEW ALL BLOG POSTS

 Dark Chocolate

 Not only abundant with antioxidants, dark chocolate can positively affect the mood by stimulating the production of endorphins which result in that happy feeling.
-Enjoy dark chocolate on its own, dessert, sprinkle onto a Kefir Cup, or melt into fruit dip.
+Enjoy dark chocolate on its own, dessert, sprinkle it into a fruit dip made with our Organic Whole Milk Grassfed Kefir.

 Mixed Nuts: